Projective Integral Updates for High-Dimensional Variational Inference: Background

-The operator $\oslash$ indicates elementwise division and the operator $\ast$ represents the Hadamard product.
-As the set of samples becomes large, the sample moments converge to the true moments, making the correction increasingly modest so that the same convergence properties of Monte Carlo hold.
-Unfortunately, this approach requires having the full set of sample locations before the correction can be made, whereas the quasirandom quadrature sequences described in \Cref{sub:quasirandom} can be accumulated to match more basis functions as more function evaluation become available.
+The operator $\ast$ represents the Hadamard (elementwise) product and exponents are also applied elementwise.
+As the set of samples becomes large, the sample moments converge to the true moments, making the correction increasingly modest, so that the same convergence properties of Monte Carlo hold.
+Unfortunately, this approach requires having the full set of sample locations before the correction can be made, whereas the quasirandom quadrature sequences described in \Cref{sub:quasirandom} can be accumulated to match more basis functions as more function evaluations become available.

 Beylkin \cite{Beylkin2005} also examines numerical algorithms in high dimensions and Dick \cite{Dick2013} provides a recent overview of quasi-Monte Carlo methods for high-dimensional integration over the unit cube, $[0,1]^d$.
 Trefethen \cite{Trefethen2017,Trefethen2022} examines high-dimensional integration methods that aim to subdue the curse of dimensionality, observing that it is the special structure of certain problem-dependent integrands, deviating from the anisotropy of the hypercube, that allows some quadrature formulas to avoid the exponential increase in evaluation nodes needed for tensor-product cubatures.